EC7495/Jarvis/README.md

 ---

-### `explore(self, tags: list/str, comments: list, posts: int)`
+### `explore(self, tags: list, comments: list, posts: int, follow: bool)`

 Pre conditions:

 - Jarvis has successfully logged in to the provided account.
+- `tags` (Optional - Default value: `[]`)<br/>
-- `tags` is a list of strings with length >= 1 representing possible hashtags Jarvis can visit.
+  A list of strings representing possible hashtags Jarvis can visit.
+If empty, Jarvis will navigate to explore page
-  `tags` can also be the string `'assorted'` to tell Jarvis to visit the explore page.
+- `comments` (Optional - Default value: `[]`)<br/>
-- `comments` is a list of strings with length >= 1 representing possible comments Jarvis can make on a particular post.
+  A list of strings representing possible comments Jarvis can make on a particular post.
+  Jarvis will not comment if list of comments is empty.
+- `posts` (Optional - Default value: `20`)<br/>
-- `posts` is an integer >= 0 that tells Jarvis how many posts to go through.
+  An integer denoting how many posts Jarvis should go through.
+- `follow` (Optional - Default value: `False`)<br/>
+  A boolean (or any other truthy/falsy value) denoting whether Jarvis should follow users as he likes and comments on their post or not.

 Post conditions:

 - Jarvis will go through the specified amount of posts, from either the explore page or hashtags page, liking and leaving a randomly selected comment on each one.
+There is approximately a 50% chance that Jarvis will follow the user of a particular post (can be adjusted in the `explore` method's logic) if `follow` is set to `True`.

 ### Syntax

+`jarvis_instance.explore()` or ...
-`jarvis_instance.explore(['sports', 'nature', 'photography'], ['nice!', 'awesome!', 'wow'], 50)` or ...
+`jarvis_instance.explore(['sports', 'nature', 'photography'], ['nice!', 'awesome!', 'wow'], 50, True)` or ...
-`jarvis_instance.explore('assorted', ['nice!', 'awesome!', 'wow'], 50)`
+`jarvis_instance.explore([], [], 50, True)` or ...
+`jarvis_instance.explore(['photography'], [], 50, True)`

 ---

-### `show_love(self, posts: int)`
+### `show_love(self, posts: int, user: str)`

 Pre conditions:

 - Jarvis has successfully logged in to the provided account.
+- `posts` (Optional - Default value: `20`)
-- `posts` is an integer >= 0 that tells Jarvis how many posts to go through.
+  An integer denoting how many posts in the feed Jarvis should go through.
+- `user` (Optional - Default value: `None`)
+  A string that denotes whether Jarvis should show love to all users in feed, or just the user provided.
+If a user is provided, Jarvis will navigate to that particular user's profile.

 Post conditions:

-- Jarvis will go through the specified amount of posts in your feed liking approximately 60% of them.
+- Jarvis will go through the specified amount of posts in your feed, liking approximately 60% of them.
   The rest will be skipped as Jarvis scrolls past them.
+If a user is provided, Jarvis will navigate to their profile and go through the specified amount of posts, liking all unliked posts he comes across.

 ### Syntax

-`jarvis_instance.show_love(50)`
+`jarvis_instance.show_love()` or ...
+`jarvis_instance.show_love(50, 'your_bff_user_name')`

 ---